Economy of Washington (state): Real estate

 between Vancouver, British Columbia and Seattle.
-There has been a 50 per cent increase in home prices in Seattle in the past five years, but the median home value is still less than in San Francisco and Los Angeles.
+There has been a 50 percent increase in home prices in Seattle in the past five years, but the median home value is still less than in San Francisco and Los Angeles.
 As in Vancouver some of the increase in home prices is attributed to Chinese investors.
 On December 9, 2016, The Seattle Times mentioned proposed legislation to allow more and larger mother-in-law apartments and backyard cottages in neighborhoods zoned for single-family houses in Seattle.